TL;DR — Indexification vs IndexBolt

 Why people look for Indexification alternatives

-- Real-world indexing rates of 40-60% (independent tests), despite claiming 70-95% — some users report as low as 1%
+- Real-world indexing rates of 40-60% (independent tests) vs claimed 70-95%

 Indexification Pricing vs IndexBolt